 Watkins College of Art's 2018 BFA Exhibition in Graphic Design and Illustration.
-The senior show encompasses reworking your best projects and also creating the branding and experience of the exhibition in which they will be presented.
+This project was for the Graphic Design + Illustration Show; a senior show that encompasses reworking your best projects and also creating the branding and experience of the exhibition in which they will be presented.

 The concept emerged from the goal of communicating to a specific audience of design professionals in a familiar language.
 Among a few ideas, 11ppi was born.